 If you have developed your own GFP bioresources, we hope you will consider depositing them with RIKEN BRC.
 Such deposits will be a significant contribution to the promotion of related research and the creation and protection of relevant intellectual property.
 In addition, deposition will free you from time consuming preparation and distribution of bioresources to fellow researchers.
 Bioresources deposited with RIKEN BRC will be carefully preserved and maintained so that we may meet the needs of researchers around the world.

-If you have any questions regarding the use of GFP bioresources, please contact F. Omae at BioResource Research Center Planning Office
+If you have any questions regarding the contract with GE, please contact F. Omae at BioResource Research Center Planning Office

 GFP bioresource list